 In particular the measurement exchanges for passive TB ranging follows the rules and procedures described in 11.21.6.4.3 (TB ranging measurement exchange), with subclauses, unless explicitly stated otherwise.

 In passive TB ranging, the RSTA shall transmit the Passive Sounding Ranging Trigger frame instead of the Sounding Ranging Trigger frame.
-Upon receiving of the Passive Sounding Ranging Trigger frame, the ISTA shall respond with an HE Ranging NDP instead of an HE TB Ranging NDP; see 11.21.6.4.8.3 (Passive TB ranging measurement sounding phase) for further details.
+Upon receiving of the Passive Sounding Ranging Trigger frame, if the bandwidth indicated by the frame is less than or equal to 160 MHz, the ISTA shall respond with an HE Ranging NDP instead of an HE TB Ranging NDP; if the bandwidth indicated by the frame is equal to 320 MHz, the ISTA shall respond with an EHT Ranging NDP instead of an EHT TB Ranging NDP; see 11.21.6.4.8.3 (Passive TB ranging measurement sounding phase) for further details.